-- In January, the Board of Directors of the National Farm Worker Ministry voted to hold their summer 2015 semi-annual Board meeting in Bellingham, WA to learn first-hand from farm workers involved in the labor struggles with Sakuma berries and to act in solidarity with the farm workers of Familias Unidas por la Justicia (FUJ).
-NFWM is scheduled to meet with workers on July 10th and join FUJ on July 11 for a 3 mile march on the 3rd anniversary of the farm workers first work stoppage. - • - In March, the Washington Supreme Court heard oral arguments on the case brought by Sakuma workers that they should be paid for breaks based on their piece-rate earnings since without separate pay there is no incentive for workers to take their breaks.
+- In March, the Washington Supreme Court heard oral arguments on the case brought by Sakuma workers that they should be paid for breaks based on their piece-rate earnings since without separate pay there is no incentive for workers to take their breaks.
 The United Farm Workers among others filed a brief in the case.
 No ruling has yet been made Article - In April, Sakuma Bros. announced a new pay plan; FUJ President Ramon Torres said the group wants to negotiate a flat rate of \$15 an hour because not everyone will be able to achieve the production bonus.
-GoSkagit.com article - In May, FUJ leadership and Rosalinda Guillen traveled to CA and met with Driscoll management.
-They asked Driscoll to put pressure on Sakuma Bros. to ensure that there would be no retaliation of union workers this hiring season and also to negotiate a contract with the workers.
-Driscoll's would make no commitment to intervening with Sakuma Bros. to encourage them to negotiate a union contract with the workers. - Also in May, Sakuma Bros. announced that for the 2015 harvest season, they will not be opening their U-pick fields and Market Stand in Burlington, WA. - In support of the workers who feared that Sakuma would retaliate against the union by not re-hiring union members for the 2015 season, NFWM sent a letter to Sakuma Bros.
-CEO Weeden on June 1st, urging the company not to retaliate.
-(Letter is page 5.)
-Sakuma Bros. has hired all the union members who applied for the season.
+GoSkaqit.com article - In May, FUJ leadership and Community to Community representative traveled to California and met with Driscoll management.
+They asked Driscoll to put pressure on Sakuma Bros. to ensure that there would be no retaliation of union workers this hiring season and also to negotiate a union contract with the workers.
+Driscoll's would make no commitment to intervening with Sakuma Bros. - Familias Unidas won another victory when in July 2015 the Washington Supreme Court unanimously ruled that piece-rate farm workers must be paid separately for rest breaks. - Sakuma Bros. is publically stating that they are paying some workers as much as \$27/hr and that every worker is earning at least \$10/hr.
+However, the farm workers who are currently employed have walked out of the fields in protest several days this July because production standards are so high that hardly anyone can make any bonus pay and those workers struggling to keep up are often earning less than \$10 dollars/ hr and being threatened with being fired. - On July 11, 2015, the Board of Directors of the National Farm Worker Ministry voted to endorse the FUJ called boycott of Sakuma Bros. berries, Driscoll's berries and Häagen-Dazs strawberry ice cream.